Small Area Estimation of Inequality Measures using Mixtures of Beta: Design-Based Simulation

 Simulations results are fully described for any setting in Table \ref{simresults}.
 RB, ARB, RMSE and Coverage are reported on average over the 105 simulations domains, showing that FB estimators outperform the Beta ones.

 Focusing on estimates reliability, both Beta and Flexible Beta models perform significantly better than direct estimators: RMSE and AEFF show a great error reduction for all measures.
-Among them, the FB estimators perform better than the Beta ones in all the cases.
-Considering bias and variance components of the error, the first one shows a noticeable decrease in the case of FB estimators, as confirmed by ARB and RB values in Table \ref{simresults}, concerning both magnitude and direction.
+Among them, the FB estimators perform better than the Beta ones in all cases.
+Moreover, the FB estimators show a noticeable bias decrease compared to the Beta one, as clear from ARB and RB values in Table \ref{simresults}, concerning both magnitude and direction.
 This confirms the clues of inequality underestimation under a Beta model, notwithstanding the measure adopted, and shows that the FB model consistently reduces this underestimation.
 The bias improvement is at the expense of a slight variance increase, but the bias-variance trade-off favors the FB model, as notable from RMSE and AEFF.

 The full distribution of MSEs of direct and model-based estimators related to the different domains is depicted by boxplots in Figure \ref{mse}.
 Firstly, all distributions show heavy right-tails, with several outlier domains having great error levels.
 Again, the error reduction induced by both small area models is noticeable, allowing estimators to borrow strengths across areas.
 Specifically, while RMSEs, displayed in Table \ref{simresults}, indicate on average a moderate error improvement for the FB model, the full distributions show a great reduction in case of outlier domains.
 This reduction, as clear from the bottom row plots of Figure \ref{mse}, takes place in case of domains with the smallest sized samples.
 The greatest MSE reduction regards the Relative Theil Index, the lowest the Gini index.